Rove expecting smaller midterm swing to GOP than House average

 “Republicans are likely to gain closer to 20 than 25,” he wrote.
 “But that’s partly because the GOP got a head start in 2020 by picking up 14 House seats.”

-Democrats are seeking to avoid a historical trend that usually sees the president’s party lose seats in Congress during their first midterms, while Republicans are trying to retake the majority in both chambers.
+Democrats are seeking to avoid a historical trend that usually sees a new president’s party lose seats in Congress during the midterms, while Republicans are trying to retake the majority in both chambers.

 Election watchers think the GOP has a good chance of retaking the House, while the Senate is more of a toss-up.